 Although Mt.
 Elbert is the highest point in Colorado, and the second highest mountain in the lower 48, the hike via the Northeast Ridge is relatively easy, and relatively safe.
 One of the keys to a successful summit is to make sure that you're properly acclimated.

 Soon after leaving the trailhead hikers will reach the Colorado Trail (CT).
-Here you’ll turn left and follow the CT for a little more than mile.
-After passing the remnants of an old cabin you’ll reach the North Mt.
+Here you'll turn left and follow the CT for a little more than mile.
+After passing the remnants of an old cabin you'll arrive at the North Mt.
 Elbert Trail junction.
-Turn right at this junction, and you’ll soon begin the climb up Elbert’s northeast ridge.
+Hikers should turn right at this junction.
+Soon afterwards you'll begin the climb up Elbert's northeast ridge.

 Near the half-way point, at an elevation of roughly 11,900 feet, hikers will finally reach tree line.
 Although you'll have a great view of the mountain, you won't actually be able to see the summit from this vantage point.
 In fact, as you proceed higher, there are a couple of false summits that will lead you to believe that you're closer than you really are.

 At roughly 13,400 feet the route becomes much steeper.
 This next section of trail gains almost 500 feet in roughly three-tenths of a mile as it climbs the rugged talus-scree ridge.
-Once past this section the path to the summit is relatively easy.
+Once past this section the path to the summit becomes progressively easier.

 From the top the views in every direction are simply spectacular.
 Mt.
 Massive, the second highest mountain in Colorado, dominates the views towards the north, while 14,336-foot La Plata Peak can be seen looking towards the south.
 From this perch you will be standing at the highest point between Mt.
 Whitney in California, Fairweather Mountain in Canada, La Malinche Mountain in Mexico, and Mont Blanc in France.